aditya2k5/Energy-Intelligence-Smart-Metering-Framework-Using-GSM-and-Machine-Learning/README.md

 ## Tariff Calculation
 The prepaid energy meter uses a real-time clock to apply different tariffs during peak (6–10 PM) and off-peak hours, charging higher rates when demand is high.
 This time-based pricing encourages efficient energy use, helps manage load, and stabilizes the grid by monitoring consumption and billing accordingly in real-time.

+## Machine Learning
+A robust machine learning framework was developed for monthly electrical load forecasting using environmental and temporal predictor
+The detailed development of this Machine Learning model - (https://github.com/aditya2k5/Forecasting-electric-load-using_ML.git)

 # Schamtic Diagram
 <img width="648" height="367" alt="image" src="https://github.com/user-attachments/assets/323b5945-6205-4fd0-81e4-83fbf9ee69be" />